M0n4GPT/MLops-Overview/cloud-computing.md

 # Deploying a Self-Managed Kubernetes Cluster on Chameleon Instances

 ## Overview

-This note details the steps to set up a Kubernetes cluster on Chameleon Cloud using OpenStack CLI.
-The process includes:
+This note details the steps to set up a Kubernetes cluster on Chameleon Cloud using OpenStack CLI, it was designed to handle microservices efficiently.
+It includes the following:

-1. Provisioning network and compute resources.
-2. Installing Docker on nodes.
-3. Running and managing containers.
-4. Setting up Kubernetes.
+- **Kubernetes Cluster Setup:** Establishing the foundation for containerized applications.
+- **Docker:** Packaging the application services to ensure portability.
+- **Kubernetes Management:** Ensuring automatic scaling, load balancing, and high availability.
+- **CI/CD Pipeline:** Automating the build, test, and deployment process.
+- **Load Testing:** Simulating a load test to optimize performance.

+The final system is a robust, scalable architecture that ensures reliable, minimal-intervention management of applications.

 ## Provision Resources Using the OpenStack CLI